Securing testimonials is more important than ever in today's over-communicated, stressed-out society.

 "Birds of a feather flock together" is a cliche because, like all cliches, it is based on the truth.

 But I digress.

 How To Use Testimonials To Grow Your Sales

 Once you secure the testimonials, put them on your website, print them and have them handy as a booklet you can give to prospects you meet in person or can mail to prospects.

 That's all fine and Dandy, Wes, assuming I have testimonials in the first place.
 How do I go about getting them?
 I've never been any good at asking for testimonials."

-You get yourself to ask for testimonials by making it an integral part of your sales and marketing system.
+You get yourself to ask for testimonials by making them an integral part of your sales and marketing system.
 (You do have a system for your sales and marketing, right?
 Watch The Sales Whisperer® Way here to see mine.)